Karnatak Science College: Department of Criminology & Forensic Science

 This department is housed in the main building, on the first floor.
 It contains a museum.
 It is one of the very few places in the country with a well-established, undergraduate course in Forensic Science, with qualified faculty.
 The department faculty are active in offering consultancy services, from the very beginning.
 There is a "Criminology Study Circle" in this department.

 Department of Geology

 This department is also housed on the first floor of the main building.
 It has a museum and faculty active in research and consultancy.
 It has its own "Geology Study Circle".

 Department of Geography

-The Department of Geography occupies one of the older buildings of the Karnatak College.
-The department faculty are active in research and writing educational books.
-"A geography Study circle" is present.
+The Department of Geography occupies one of the older buildings of the campus.
+The department faculty are active in research and writing books.
+A "Geography Study Circle" is present.

 Department of Zoology

 Housed in a separate building, the department has several faculties active in research.
 Industrial fisheries is one of the subjects introduced here.
 There is a "Zoology Study Circle".
 Microbiology is an optional subject introduced at the undergraduate level.
 The Zoology Department has a very good museum that was established in 1947 by Prof. P. W. Gideon.
 This zoology museum is one of the best museums in India.
-Presently Mr. Naveen Pyatimani works as taxidermist/museum curator in this great museum.
+At present, Mr. Naveen Pyatimani is the taxidermist/ curator of this museum.